 Innovative approaches to agricultural land management are needed to address the future challenges of climate change; meet the nutritional, energy, and other basic needs of future populations; and improve agricultural sustainability and resiliency.
-The use of second-generation biofuels and other low-carbon energy sources is one solution to reducing greenhouse gas emissions, thereby mitigating the impacts of climate change.
+The use of second-generation biofuels and other low-carbon energy sources is one solution to reducing greenhouse gas (GHG) emissions, thereby mitigating the impacts of climate change.
 Their use is also proving to have a beneficial impact on environmental problems related to excess nutrients from agricultural production.

 The productive capacity of agricultural lands is highly variable.
 Even at the field level, some areas are highly productive, while others are low-yielding.
-Coincidentally, these less productive or marginal areas usually exhibit water stress (too wet or dry for commodity crops) and susceptibility to environmental degradation, such as high nitrate leaching, soil erosion, etc. Perennial bioenergy grasses and short rotation woody crops (SRWCs), such as shrub willow (Salix spp.), are better suited to these marginal areas because of their perennial growth habit and distinct physiological features (e.g., massive and deeper rooting system, dense aboveground biomass growth, and higher nutrient and water efficiencies).
+Coincidentally, these less productive or marginal areas usually exhibit water stress (too wet or dry for commodity crops) and susceptibility to environmental degradation, such as high nitrate leaching, soil erosion, etc. Perennial bioenergy grasses and short rotation woody crops, such as shrub willow (Salix spp.), are better suited to these marginal areas because of their perennial growth habit and distinct physiological features (e.g., massive and deeper rooting system, dense aboveground biomass growth, and higher nutrient and water efficiencies).

 Results of the Illinois study have shown that careful placement of a bioenergy crop like shrub willow can reduce off-site nutrient loss from corn fields through passive reuse of excess nutrients (fugitive nitrogen).
-Emissions of nitrous oxide (a greenhouse gas) from soils under shrub willow plots were also significantly reduced compared to areas under corn.
-Soil water nitrate concentration in willow areas was reduced by 87% relative to the adjacent corn.
+Emissions of nitrous oxide (a GHG) from soils under shrub willow plots were also significantly reduced compared to areas under corn.
+Soil water nitrate concentration in willow areas was reduced by up to 87% relative to the adjacent corn.
 This significant reduction in nitrate could be a critical and cost-effective way to address the problem of excess nutrients from agricultural production in the U.S. Midwest.
 This in turn could have a beneficial impact on large-scale environmental problems like hypoxia in the Gulf of Mexico (that results from the discharge of excess nitrate via the Mississippi River).

 Growing Shrub Willow as Bioenergy Buffer on Corn Production System | Conservation Matters from SWCS Events.